Invisible to Humans, Triggered by Agents: Stealthy Jailbreak Attacks on Mobile Vision-Language Agents: Introduction

 Large vision–language models (LVLMs) have enabled mobile agents that interpret natural-language instructions and autonomously carry out complex tasks on smartphones~\citep{survey_1, survey_2}.
 These agents perform user-facing actions such as social-media interactions, routine note taking, and smart-home control.
 These capabilities are swiftly evolving from research prototypes to commercial applications~\citep{AppAgentX,yang2025mla,os_agents}.
 Emerging agent frameworks integrate multiple specialized sub-agents to manage reasoning-intensive, long-horizon workflows that reflect real-world complexity~\citep{survey_3, mobile_agent_e}.
 However, because these agents operate on sensitive on-device data and can autonomously initiate real-world actions, successful compromises can lead to severe consequences, ranging from privacy violations and financial losses to safety risks.
 Therefore, understanding and mitigating the security vulnerabilities inherent to such agents is critical for ensuring their safe and trustworthy deployment.

 Prior efforts have begun probing security risks in mobile agents, but existing attack strategies face substantial practical constraints.
 For example, explicit visual manipulations such as transparent overlays can mislead agent perception~\citep{1}, yet they always remain conspicuous in real-world environments, easily noticed by users; attacks that modify interface elements such as poisoned icons~\citep{yang2024} typically assume adversarial control over UI resources, but a privilege rarely available to attackers with limited system access; moreover, OS-level injection channels~\citep{chen2025} often require elevated permissions and show limited robustness against built-in safety alignment of LVLM.
-Taken together, existing works fail to provide a practical attack surface, achieving the combination of stealthiness, low-privilege deployability, and Jailbreak effectiveness required for real-world mobile-agent settings.

-Although \citet{re} demonstrate that small, human-imperceptible image perturbations can reliably hijack agent behavior, they also report that such perturbations transfer poorly to unseen models, especially to commercial closed-source LVLMs.
-This limitation makes the approach impractical in typical mobile agent settings, which predominantly rely on proprietary LVLM backends.
-Hence, we ensure stealth not by making the injected prompts visually imperceptible to humans, but by restricting their visibility to a brief interval within the agent’s perception phase during the task cycle to reduce the risk of detection from users.
-In addition, most vision–language mobile agents reason and plan from the visual screenshot of the current step, so it is particularly important for attackers to achieve a successful jailbreak within a one-shot interaction in this setting~\citep{oneshot1}.
+Collectively, these observations indicate that realizing stealthy and effective jailbreak attacks without system-level privileges in practical mobile-agent settings remains an open and important research challenge.